Benefits Package for Officials, Temporary Agents and Contract Agents

 Dependent child allowance – If you have a child, you receive a dependent child allowance until your child is 18 years old.
 If the child pursues further education the allowance may continue up to a maximum of 26 years of age.

-Pre-school allowance - If you have a child of a pre-school age you may receive this small allowance.
+Pre-school allowance - If you have a child of a pre-school age you may receive this allowance.
 This allowance is paid in addition to the dependent child allowance and stops when your child is at least 5 years of age and starts primary school.

 Education allowance – Registration, attendance and transport costs for your children in primary, secondary or university education are reimbursed up to a ceiling.